aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 ![Fill out the form and start the test](./res/run_bm_7.png)

 The benchmark test is now running.
-You can click on 'see details' to view the endpoints and cookbooks that are currently running.
-If you wish to exit an ongoing run, click on 'cancel'.
+You can click on 'See Details' to view the endpoints and cookbooks that are currently running.
+If you wish to exit an ongoing run, click on 'Cancel'.

 ![View test details or cancel the run](./res/run_bm_8.png)